Cedar City Utah Temple

 The Cedar City Temple is a temple of the Church of Jesus Christ of Latter-day Saints in Cedar City, Utah, United States.
-The intent to construct the temple was announced by church president Thomas S. Monson on April 6, 2013, during the church's semi-annual general conference.
-The temple was announced concurrently with the Rio de Janeiro Brazil Temple; at the time, the announcement brought the total number of temples worldwide to 170.
-It is the 17th temple to be built in Utah.
+The intent to construct the temple was announced by church president Thomas S. Monson on April 6, 2013, during general conference.
+The temple was announced concurrently with the Rio de Janeiro Brazil Temple.
+At the time, this brought the total number of temples worldwide to 170.
+It is the 17th temple built in Utah.